 All food should be scraped into a rubbish bin or food processor and dishes dry wiped prior to putting them in the sink or dishwasher.

+Dry wipe pots and utensils prior to washing

 House-keeping Removal of fat, oil and grease

 Grease traps/grease interceptors

 Grease traps are specially designed units which are placed in drain pipes to separate the fat, oil and grease from the rest of the wastewater.
 The wastewater then continues to flow to the sewage works for treatment while the grease is retained in the trap to be collected by a licensed waste oil collector at regular intervals.
 These units can be highly effective if they are correctly installed, serviced and maintained.
 A written record of maintenance must be kept.

 Food macerators

 These appliances are designed to chop and grind food into small pieces prior to disposal into the drainage system.
 However, fat combines again in the pipes resulting in the need for expensive blockage clearance.
 Drains and sewers should not be used for the disposal of food and these units encourage bad practice.
-Our advice is not to instal them.
+Our advice is not to install them.
 Waste food should be placed in the bin and collected by a commercial waste contractor.

 Enzyme dosing systems

 Special enzymes are used to break down fats, oils and greases in the drainage system.
 They are supplied by specialist companies and can be used with grease traps.
 Enzymes can be effective where properly used, but keeping fat, oil and grease out of drains in the first place should make them unnecessary.

-Waste oil storage

-Waste oil comes from sources such as deep fat fryers, woks, frying pans and baking trays.
-Waste oil and fat should be collected in an air-tight container to prevent odours and rats.
-The container should be stored in a secure area, clear of all drains, to prevent spills and leakages.

-Recycled waste cooking oil

-The collected waste oil will either be used for bio-diesel for transport fuel or for incineration for the generation of electricity.
-The government supports recycling of waste cooking oil as it reduces the dependency on landfill sites and the use of fossil fuels for energy generation.
-NI Water supports recycling as it ensures that waste oil stays out of the drainage system.